India launches missile attacks on Pakistan

 "It's a shame, we just heard about it just as we were walking in the doors of the Oval," Trump said.
 "They've been fighting for a long time," he said.
 "I just hope it ends very quickly."

-The U.N. secretary-general's office called for "maximum military restraint" from both India and Pakistan, saying the world cannot afford a war between them.
+The United Nations secretary-general's spokesperson, Stéphane Dujarric, said the U.N. chief called for "maximum military restraint" from both India and Pakistan, saying the world cannot afford a war between them.

 Copyright 2025 NPR